CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'stage changes', 'create PR', 'review PR', 'check issues', 'git diff', 'commit interactively', 'GitHub operations', 'rebase', 'stash', 'bisect'.
-These are all terms users naturally use when working with git.
+Excellent coverage of natural trigger terms users would say: 'stage changes', 'create PR', 'review PR', 'check issues', 'git diff', 'commit interactively', 'GitHub operations', 'rebase', 'stash', 'bisect'.
+These are terms users would naturally use when requesting these operations.

 3 / 3